mearjuntripathi/Data_Structure_Algorithm/Queue/readme.md

 11. **Breadth-first search algorithm:** The breadth-first search algorithm uses a queue to explore nodes in a graph level-by-level.
 The algorithm starts at a given node, adds its neighbors to the queue, and then processes each neighbor in turn.

-## Application of Stack in real life:
+## Application of Queue in real life:

 1. Round robin techniques for processor scheduling is implemented using queue.
 2. Printer server routines (in drivers) are designed using queues.